Across the rec

 We're delighted that Portswood Rec has retained the prestigious Green Flag award for another two years, thanks to the combined work of the Friends and SCC.
 We're also proud to be part of the city-wide initiative of developing and promoting more welcoming green spaces.

 Looking for Agendas and Minutes of past and future meetings?
 They are here.
+And to find out about becoming a Friend, please follow this link.

 Our video gives an overview of Portswood Rec and our group: